NoaDevRefresh/100-days-of-code/log.md

 **Thoughts:** I got to work with media objects and learnt some things about them.

 **Link to work:** Simple Media Player (https://github.com/NoaDevRefresh/MediaPlayerJs.git)

+### Day 3: July 8th, 2021

+**Today's Progress**: All controls added and working.
+No style though.

+**Future work: Refactoring and adding getters and setter for better performance.
+Styles.

+**Thoughts:** All controls are working but I want to refactor and optimize some delays I can see on the video.
+Looking forward working on that styles..

+**Link to work:** Simple Media Player (https://github.com/NoaDevRefresh/MediaPlayerJs.git)